sara-nl/ACES-Training/03-processing-tokens.md

 # Processing tokens in the couchdb

 ## Outline
-In this section we will finally process the tokens we created.
+In this section we will process one of the tokens we created.

 1) We will inspect the code which will translate our tokens into instances of classes for datasets, classifiers and feature extraction algorithms.
 In short we will answer the question how do I come from a combination of strings, parameters and flags to something that really does the computation.